catherine0911/Practical-1/README.md

 # Practical-1
-This is a practical 1
+This is my first GitHub repository for the Reproducibility & Model Deployment course.
+Author: Thu Pham